Ekibunnel/DD2-EkiToolsBox/README.md

 to be used with https://github.com/praydog/REFramework/

 You need to open the mod menu in order to configure the mod.

-Default value will not change anything to the game.
+Default values will not change anything to the game.

 Feature:
 - Infinite Stamina